CentreBC: History

-Two years before the foundation of CentreBC, the British Columbia Liberal Party changed their name to BC United on April 12, 2023.
-This was to reflect that the BC Liberals had not been affiliated with the Liberal Party of Canada since 1987 and had occupied the right-wing of the British Columbian political spectrum as the primary opponent of the left-leaning New Democratic Party since the 1990s.
-The name change may also have been motivated in order to further separate themselves from the federal Liberals where, according to campaign strategist Allie Blades, 'the B.C.
+Two years before the foundation of CentreBC, the British Columbia Liberal Party changed its name to BC United on April 12, 2023.
+This was to reflect that the BC Liberals had not been affiliated with the Liberal Party of Canada since 1987 and had occupied the right wing of the British Columbian political spectrum as the primary opponent of the left-leaning New Democratic Party since the 1990s.
+The name change may also have been motivated in order to further separate the party from the federal Liberals where, according to campaign strategist Allie Blades, 'the B.C.
 Liberal name confused and turned off voters who did not support the federal Liberals.'
-However, this rebranding was widely seen as a failure, with support for BC United crashing in the provincial opinion polls, and much of their supporters switching to the Conservative Party of British Columbia under leader John Rustad.
-By August 14, 2024, BC United was projected to earn just 10% of the popular vote and lose all their seats in the upcoming 2024 British Columbia general election.
+However, this rebranding was widely seen as a failure, with support for BC United crashing in the provincial opinion polls, and many of its supporters switching to the Conservative Party of British Columbia under leader John Rustad.
+By August 14, 2024, BC United was projected to earn just 10% of the popular vote and lose all its seats in the upcoming 2024 British Columbia general election.
 On August 28, BC United leader Kevin Falcon announced that he had suspended the party's election campaign and would be endorsing the BC Conservatives.
-This decision was criticized by many BC United MLAs, including Karin Kirkpatrick, who called on Falcon to resign.
+This decision was criticized by many BC United MLAs, including Karin Kirkpatrick of West Vancouver-Capilano, who called on Falcon to resign.
 Kirkpatrick decided to continue running as an independent in the next election along with 16 other former BC United candidates; none of them were elected.

 In February 2025, Kirkpatrick called on Falcon to resign again; Falcon refused to do so, claiming that the funds needed to hold a leadership election would further sink the now-indebted party into financial ruin.
 On March 28, 2025, Kirkpatrick founded CentreBC as a new political party, to serve as an option for moderate British Columbian voters who would otherwise have to choose between the Conservatives and the New Democrats.

+On June 20, 2026, Kirkpatrick stepped down as party leader.
+On July 18, 2026, Mike Bernier, former BC United MLA for Peace River South and former mayor of Dawson Creek, was named the new leader of the party.

+On September 18, 2026, following discussions between the two, Mike Bernier resigned the leadership, allowing Kamloops Centre MLA Peter Milobar to become party leader while he and seven other former BC Conservative MLAs (Note: Ian Paton, Bruce Banman, Áʼa:líya Warbus, Rosalyn Bird, Teresa Wat, Elenore Sturko, and Donegal Wilson.) joined the party.

+After the call of a provincial election on September 22, 2026, Milobar resigned his position as leader to return to the BC Conservatives along with six CentreBC MLAs, excluding Elenore Sturko.
+Sturko then became the new leader that day.